turbot/steampipe-plugin-steampipe/docs/index.md

 # Steampipe

-[Steampipe](https://steampipe.io) The Steampipe plugin is used to query Steampipe components, such as the available plugins in the steampipe hub.
+The Steampipe plugin is used to query Steampipe components, such as the available plugins in the Steampipe hub.

+[Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.

 This plugin currently requires no authentication as it only queries public endpoints.